 - Major in Business

 College Navigator starts the search with location.
 You can pick states by scrolling through a list of clicking on a map.
 The map allows you to pick regions as well as individual state.
-It’s a little on the small side for selecting states in the northeast but still useable.
+It’s a little on the small side for selecting states in the northeast but still usable.
 You also have the option to select miles from a zip code.

 - Campus Setting